Your guide to A Level Results Day 2017

 There is still a reasonable chance you'll be accepted into uni doing the course that you want at a slightly later date, so always double check your UCAS account first to see if you have been offered a place at your insurance uni on another course (it will show as UCC or 'unconditional changed course').

 However, if this isn't the case, you can apply for university through clearing.
-Find out everything you need to know about university clearing right here.

 Don't discount other options either: Staying at college to re-sit some exams or take a new course is free in most cases and can boost your chances.